 The Federal Stafford loan is obtained directly from the federal government through the William D. Ford Federal Direct Loan Program.
 You are eligible for the Federal Stafford Loan if your financial aid award letter includes the Federal Subsidized Stafford Loan and/or the Federal Unsubsidized Stafford Loan.
 This is determined by your information provided on the Free Application for Federal Student Aid (FAFSA).
 Federal Stafford loans are loans in the student’s name and must be repaid.
 The maximum eligibility amount is determined by your grade level.
 In addition, the Stafford loan has a fixed interest rate, an origination fee and the payments are deferred while the student is enrolled in at least 6 credits.
 You are required to begin repayment 6 months after you leave school or reduce your class load to less than 6 credits.
 First Time Stafford Loan borrowers must complete Stafford Loan Entrance Counseling and Master Promissory Note to ensure your Stafford Loans pay into your account.

-Subsidized Stafford loans are awarded to undergraudate students who demonstrate financial need based on information provided on the FAFSA.
+Subsidized Stafford loans are awarded to undergraduate students who demonstrate financial need based on information provided on the FAFSA.
 The government pays the interest on this loan while the student is enrolled.
-For the 2012-2013 school year, the loan has a fixed interest rate of 3.4% and an origination fee of 1% (this fee is deducted from the loan before the funds are sent to the school).
+For the 2020-21 school year, the loan has a fixed interest rate of 2.75% and an origination fee of 1.059%.

 Unsubsidized Stafford loans are for students who are not eligible to borrow the Subsidized Stafford Loan as determined by their financial need.
-The difference is that the interest will acrue while you are in school, rather than being subsidized by the federal government.
+The difference is that the interest will accrue while you are in school, rather than being subsidized by the federal government.
 The interest will begin to accrue on the loan once the funds are released to Rider University.
 You have the option of making interest payments while you are in school.
-Beginning with the 2012-2013 school year, the loan has a fixed interest rate of 6.8% and an origination fee of 1% (this fee is deducted from the loan before the funds are sent to the school).
+For the 2020-21 school year, the loan has a fixed interest rate of 2.75% and an origination fee of 1.059%.